Carine-Tan/Carine-Tan.github.io/index.md

 Capstone 2: Data Analysis using SQL & Creating Interactive Dashboard and Visualization using Excel Dashboards

-The Capstone Project will enable students to apply and integrate what they have learnt and give them an opportunity to delve in greater depth, into one or more of the topics covered in the Excel and SQL courses.
+"The Capstone Project will enable students to apply and integrate what they have learnt and give them an opportunity to delve in greater depth, into one or more of the topics covered in the Excel and SQL courses.
 Mentors and Associate Trainers will be assigned to guide the cohort.
-The capstone project should be completed within 10 days.
+The capstone project should be completed within 10 days."

 [Asia Covid-19 Statistics](/pdf/Capstone Project 2.pdf)
 <img src="images/Capstone Project2_image.PNG"/>